 Flavonoids may also be very helpful when it comes to protecting and treating skin disorders.
 As we have seen above, they can be a potent anti-inflammatory and antioxidant agents, which is great for the skin.
 But they have also been found to be protective against depigmentation, sun damage and the effects of aging on the skin.

-To make flavonoids an even better skin tonic—they are also very efficient at being absorbed through the skin.
+To make flavonoids an even better skin tonic — they are also very efficient at being absorbed through the skin.
 So in topical formulations, they could be very effective.
-While research still needs to be done to figure out exactly what formulations will be helpful and safe for consumers, the current research is promising that flavonoids can be a big help for some serious skin conditions.
+While research still needs to be done to figure out exactly what formulations will be helpful and safe for consumers, the current research is promising that they can be a big help for some serious skin conditions.

-In addition to these better researched therapeutic uses for flavonoids, researchers have also found some evidence that flavonoids can be neuroprotective, antibacterial, antiviral, and anti-allergic, fight against hepatitis, reduce bruising, ease glaucoma, and calm anxiety.
+Researchers have also found some evidence that they can be neuroprotective, antibacterial, antiviral, and anti-allergic, fight against hepatitis, reduce bruising, ease glaucoma, and calm anxiety.

-For one thing, in many countries, getting approval to research cannabis is difficult and flavonoids are usually far down on the list of chemicals being looked at when human cannabis studies are approved.
-Limited bioavailability of flavonoids when taken orally, and the very small quantity of cannaflavins in cannabis, also make developing treatments challenging.
+In many countries, getting approval to research cannabis is difficult and flavonoids are usually far down on the list of chemicals being looked at when human cannabis studies are approved.
+Their limited bioavailability when taken orally, and the very small quantity of cannaflavins in cannabis, also make developing treatments challenging.
 It requires large amounts of cannabis to get the needed flavonoids for most proposed treatments, making them cost-prohibitive for most.

 Still, the preliminary studies already available are beginning to inspire more researchers to investigate these helpful chemicals.
 Some are even looking at how to grow more cannaflavins per plant, to create more cost-effective ways to obtain cannaflavins.
 Hopefully, with time, scientists will be able to learn more about how to produce and use cannaflavins in more targeted ways and begin to offer flavonoid based treatments for specific conditions.

-In the meantime, you can still enjoy the benefits of cannaflavins in your cannabis, as one part of the entourage effect from your flower.
-These cannaflavins only make up about 0.014% of the plant’s weight—but that doesn’t mean they aren’t making a difference!
+In the meantime, you can still enjoy the benefits of cannaflavins in your cannabis.
+These cannaflavins only make up about 0.014% of the plant’s weight — but that doesn’t mean they aren’t making a difference!